syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

 * `ssh-deploy-remote-sql-port' - Default port when connecting to remote SQL database *(integer)*
 * `ssh-deploy-remote-sql-server' - Default server when connecting to remote SQL database *(string)*
 * `ssh-deploy-remote-sql-user' - Default user when connecting to remote SQL database *(string)*
+* `ssh-deploy-remote-shell-executable' - Default shell executable when launching shell on remote host

 Please see README.md from the same repository for extended documentation.